Need a Permit? Call a Surveyor

 3. Lessen Legal Liability

 If you don’t like getting sued, you need a permit.
 Permits ensure land use is correct and legal.
-During the permitting process, land ownership, boundaries and other important information about a piece of land are legitimized.
+During the permitting process, land ownership, property boundaries and other important information about a piece of land are legitimized.

 Surveying and Permits